tomermalka12/rocky8-vscode/README.md

-# 🔧 My Project Name
+# 🔧 Centos7 - Web server for VS Code

 A short description of your project and what it does.